MIMIR: Deep Regression for Automated Analysis of UK Biobank Body MRI: Introduction

 UK Biobank (UKB) has shared an extensive record of health-related data for more than half a million volunteers with over 2,000 research projects.
 Starting in 2014, medical imaging was initiated for 100,000 participants with several modalities such as DXA, ultrasound, and MRI \cite{littlejohns2020uk}.
 Beyond collecting data on genetics, lifestyle, and biochemistry of blood and urine, ongoing research is accordingly engaged in large-scale analysis of the extensive acquired imaging data.

 Information on body composition \cite{west_feasibility_2016} and liver fat content \cite{wilman2017characterisation} can be extracted from these images, with important implications for metabolic and cardiovascular disease \cite{linge2018body}.
-Although the required image analysis can involve human labor, fully-automated approaches more recently introduced neural networks for segmentation of the liver \cite{irving2017deep}, pancreas \cite{basty2020automated, bagur2020pancreas}, kidneys \cite{langner2020kidney}, and various other muscles, organs, and tissues within this study \cite{liu2020systematic, kart2021deep}.
+Although the required image analysis can involve human labor, fully-automated approaches more recently introduced neural networks for segmentation of the liver \cite{irving2017deep}, pancreas \cite{basty2020automated, bagur2020pancreas}, kidneys \cite{langner2020kidney}, and various other organs, muscles, and tissues within this study \cite{liu2020systematic, kart2021deep}.
 Many of these techniques target the UKB neck-to-knee body MRI, which can represent almost all of human anatomy in one comprehensive image.
-Lean and adipose tissue can be clearly distinguished in these images, based on a two-point Dixon technique that acquires separate, volumetric water and fat signal images.
+Lean and adipose tissue can be clearly distinguished in these images, based on a two-point Dixon technique that acquires separate, volumetric water and fat signal images \cite{west_feasibility_2016}.

-Despite these developments, many relevant measurements only cover a small fraction of the 40,000 images that have been available for more than a year.
+Many relevant measurements nonetheless cover only a small fraction of the 40,000 images that have been available for more than a year.
 The evaluation of the image data, quality control, and sharing of measurements is accordingly lagging far behind the image acquisition.
 Researchers with access to the data, who are conducting correlation analyses to genetics, lifestyle, and blood biochemistry, but also longitudinal developments related to aging, are accordingly confined to comparably small sample sizes.
-Months or years can pass until measurements for newly released images become available, and this backlog can only be expected to grow over time as more images are released \cite{littlejohns2020uk}.
+Months or years can pass until measurements for newly released images become available, and this backlog can only be expected to grow over time as more images accumulate \cite{littlejohns2020uk}.